 The island is one of the best places to live in Charleston, SC for beach lovers as it is contiguous to Wadmalaw, Kiawah and Seabrook Islands.
 Each island offers different views and additional recreation spots for the locals.

 About a third of the island extends within the boundaries of the City of Charleston.
 This section is currently undergoing high-density development that incorporates the beauty of the island’s natural setting with modern architecture.
 The island also boasts of close proximity to scenic beaches and world-class golf courses.
 Some of the area’s major thoroughfares can easily be accessed along its main roads.

 Experience the beach life daily in one of the best places to live in Charleston, SC.
 Matt O’Neill real estate agents are local experts in John’s Island real estate.
 Contact us now to find your new home in John’s Island that fits your needs.
 Take a look at our current listings at John’s Island here.

-The Gullah-Geechee Corridor is a heritage site which was established to preserve the culture of Gullah-Geechee tribe.
-Gulla-Geeche has played an important role in farming and in the production of agricultural products during the post civil war era.
+The Gullah-Geechee Corridor is a heritage site that was established to preserve the culture of the Gullah-Geechee tribe.
+Gulla-Geeche has played an important role in farming and in the production of agricultural products during the post-civil war era.

 For bird watchers and wildlife enthusiasts, the Caw Caw Interpretive Center is the perfect place to hang out.
 What used to be a very spacious rice field is now an attraction with wildlife exhibits and a range of trails.
 This birding hotspot is the favored habitat for American Alligators, swallow-tailed kites and bald eagles.
 Caw Caw Interpretive Center is a wildlife preserve.
 Pets and bicycles are not permitted.